tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

   <source src="http://data.tweedegolf.nl/videos/pivot-rotation.mp4" type="video/mp4">
 </video>

 You can play yourself with the [live version](http://data.tweedegolf.nl/vr-test4/); the arrow keys up and down control the translation of the world and the arrow keys left and right the rotation of the pivot.
+Code available at [GitHub](https://github.com/abudaan/vr-test4).

 <!--